dmarkham/enumer/README.md

 - first-lower (same as first only lower case)
 - first-upper (same as first only upper case)
 - whitespace
+- whitespace-upper (same as whitespace only upper case)

 ## How to use